 In general, the City's major revenues include property taxes, sales taxes, and various other taxes.
-The growth of these tax revenues depends on the well being of the overall economy.
+The growth of these tax revenues depends on the wellbeing of the overall economy.
 The pandemic has affected each revenue source in different ways.
-The pandemic did not affect the City's revenues as significantly as anticipated, providing for a year end surplus.
+However, the pandemic did not affect the City's revenues as significantly as anticipated, providing for a year end surplus.

-Property tax has consistently been the City's largest revenue source representing 35% of General Fund Revenue and continues to be untouched by the pandemic.
+Property tax has consistently been the City's largest revenue source representing 35% of General Fund Revenue and has increased during the pandemic due to property transfers and renovations.
 Given that most parcels in the City are residential uses, increased revenue is impacted by the sale prices, which have been increasing in recent years.
-Taxable property values have continued to increase from fiscal year 2020 to fiscal year 2021 and are projected to increase again in the next fiscal year.
+Taxable property values have continued to increase from fiscal year 2021 to fiscal year 2022 and are projected to increase again in the next fiscal year.

 Employers within the City include both industrial and nonindustrial, service industries and retail outlets.
 Among the largest employers are government agencies which include the Albany Unified School District; the United States Department of Agriculture; and the City itself.
 As seen across the country, overall employment in the region has decreased due to the Covid-19 pandemic and businesses have seen a loss in revenue, or shut down all together.
 These economic factors have the largest effect on the City's sales tax collections.
-Collections were down in the last quarter of 2020, however they have rebounded and not decreased, as seen in other areas around the Country.
+Collections were stagnant over the past two years but are anticipated to start increasing gradually.